aa055/MovieWatchlist-FE/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the ISC License.

 ## Acknowledgments

 - [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing the movie data API
-- [Vite](https://vitejs.dev/) for the blazing fast build tool

 ## Contact